-Arcadia's team was fully responsible for UX design, graphic design, system architecture, implementation, testing, and deployment of both the web and mobile applications.
+Software Country's team was fully responsible for UX design, graphic design, system architecture, implementation, testing, and deployment of both the web and mobile applications.
 We also enabled integration with the client’s ERP system.

 We built web and mobile applications, created UX, and extended the features that cover the needs of this company.
 The system allows our client to manage vehicles in a more efficient and convenient way.